Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-12-13 14:05] Reservation Form modal — prefill and lock Preliminary Payment after approval; agent rules updated for root-cause fixes only
+  - Client: On Deal Detail, the Reservation Form modal now pre-fills the Preliminary Payment, reservation date, and language from the latest approved `reservation_forms` row for that deal (if one exists).
+In this case, the Preliminary Payment input is disabled so Financial Admin can see the approved amount but cannot change it when printing the Reservation Form PDF.
+  - API: `POST /api/documents/reservation-form` already locks Preliminary Reservation Payment to `reservation_forms.preliminary_payment` once a reservation is approved; the UI now matches this behaviour and avoids suggesting that the value can be edited post-approval.
+  - Process: Updated the AI/Agent Contribution Rules to state that fixes should focus on root-cause changes for future flows; no retroactive data fixes or ad-hoc migrations should be added unless explicitly requested, since the system is still in the design phase.
 - [2025-12-13 13:45] Reservation Form — lock Preliminary Reservation Payment after FM approval
   - API: Updated `POST /api/documents/reservation-form` so that once a reservation form has been approved (an `approved` row exists in `reservation_forms` linked to the deal), the Reservation Form PDF always uses the `reservation_forms.preliminary_payment` value.
 Any `preliminary_payment_amount` sent from the client is ignored in this case, so Financial Admin cannot change the Preliminary Reservation Payment during PDF generation after FM approval.
   - Behaviour: When no approved `reservation_forms` row exists for the deal, the endpoint keeps the existing behaviour and uses the manually entered Preliminary Payment from the client request.
 This preserves flexibility before reservation approval while enforcing immutability afterwards.